LemonsAreLimes/RayCaster-type-thing/README.md

 then, after all of this, its rendered via matplotlib (i did the worst crime imagenable (stealing code) to get this to work).

 # limitations
-evreything is "transparent" <= working on it
-^output misses angles leaving white areas.
-currently only outputs a animation of the camera rotating
+evreything is "transparent"    <= working on it currently only outputs a animation of the camera rotating